vcs-python/vcspull/README.md

 machines or want to clone / update a pattern of repos without having to `cd` into each one.

-- clone /update to the latest repos with `$ vcspull`
+- clone / update to the latest repos with `$ vcspull`
 - use filters to specify a location, repo url or pattern in the manifest to clone / update
 - supports svn, git, hg version control systems